He Puapua

-He Puapua ("A break") is a report commissioned in 2019 by the New Zealand Government to inquire into and report on appropriate measures to achieve the goals set out by the United Nations Declaration on the Rights of Indigenous Peoples.
-The report was conducted by the Ministry of Māori Development, who set up a working group made up of five non-state representatives along with four government officials.
+He Puapua ('A Break') is a 2019 report commissioned by the New Zealand Government to inquire into and report on appropriate measures to achieve the goals set out by the United Nations Declaration on the Rights of Indigenous Peoples.
+The report was conducted by the Ministry of Māori Development who in August 2019 set up a "Declaration Working Group" of four government officials and five non-state representatives.
+The report was returned to the Māori Development Minister in December 2019, but was not released until the opposition were leaked a copy and made the document public in 2021.

-The group's main objective as set out in report, was to “recommend a refocus on rangatiratanga Māori”.
-The report has been described as a roadmap to achieving Vision 2040, the year by which it hopes the report's objectives are achieved.
-The year 2040 also marks the 200th anniversary of the signing of the Treaty of Waitangi.
+The report gives a roadmap to giving effect to the principles set out in the UN declaration by 2040, the year which marks the 200th anniversary of the signing of the Treaty of Waitangi.
+The working group's main objective, as set out in the report, was to "recommend a refocus on rangatiratanga Māori" ("Māori self-determination").

-The results of the working group remained hidden from public view until early 2021, when it was leaked to the National and ACT parties, causing significant controversy and a debate on the constitutional foundation of the country.
+He Puapua remained hidden from public view until May 2021, when it was leaked to the opposition National and ACT parties, who subsequently released the report to the public.
+The report's publication sparked significant controversy and a debate on the constitutional foundation of the country.

+Following the 2023 election, the National Party's coalition agreement with New Zealand First included the line item: "Stop all work on He Puapua".

 History

-United Nations Declaration
+United Nations Declaration on the Rights of Indigenous Peoples

-In 2007, the United Nations issued a declaration concerning the rights of indigenous people.
-144 nations voted in favour of the declaration, while 4 countries voted against, with 11 nations abstaining.
-The countries of the United States of America, Australia, Canada and New Zealand voted against the declaration, with New Zealand Prime Minister Helen Clark refusing to agree with the terms of the declaration.
+In 2007, the United Nations issued the Declaration on the Rights of Indigenous Peoples.
+144 nations voted in favour of the declaration, while the United States, Australia, Canada and New Zealand voted against, with 11 other nations abstaining.
+The declaration affirms indigenous people as having the same rights as all other people, and seeks to protect and promote indigenous culture, as well as recognise rights to land and resources.
+The indigenous people of New Zealand are the Māori and the Moriori.

-In 2007 New Zealand's Minister of Māori Affairs Parekura Horomia described the declaration as "toothless", and said, "There are four provisions we have problems with, which make the declaration fundamentally incompatible with New Zealand's constitutional and legal arrangements."
-Article 26 in particular, he said, "appears to require recognition of rights to lands now lawfully owned by other citizens, both indigenous and non-indigenous.
-This ignores contemporary reality and would be impossible to implement.
-Clark's government did not support the declaration because it did not consider it fitted our constitutional arrangements, or the pattern of Treaty of Waitangi settlements.
+At the time, the Clark government did not support the declaration because it did not consider it fit for New Zealand's constitutional arrangements, or the pattern of Treaty of Waitangi settlements.
+Minister of Māori Affairs Parekura Horomia described the declaration as "toothless", and said: "There are four provisions we have problems with, which make the declaration fundamentally incompatible with New Zealand's constitutional and legal arrangements."
+Article 26 in particular, "appears to require recognition of rights to lands now lawfully owned by other citizens, both indigenous and non-indigenous.
+This ignores contemporary reality and would be impossible to implement."